Towards the Republic: Censorship

 The politically sensitive issues which likely triggered the heavy censorship of the series included issues such as the more sympathetic and complex portrayal of Empress Dowager Cixi, Yuan Shikai and Li Hongzhang, who are usually portrayed in a negative light in official Chinese historiography.
 Historically accurate but politically inconvenient quotes, such as Sun Yat-sen's speech on inequality and the suppression of democracy, were cut from the series.

 The censorship has significantly reduced the length of some episodes.
 The final episode was cut to nearly half of its original duration of 50 minutes, and the series was reorganised from scripted 60 to aired 59 episodes.
 The censors also blocked plans for a rerun.
 The censorship, however, did not prevent the international distribution of the series on VCD and DVD (these versions also suffered less from censorship than the version aired on CCTV).

 Reception

 The series has been very popular in China.
 The debate caused by the series, as well as its censorship and issues for discussion, have been compared to a similar event in 1988 involving another documentary television series River Elegy.
 River Elegy drew criticism for presenting a controversial view on Chinese culture, and is seen as a factor that influenced the 1989 Tiananmen Square protests and massacre.
 Issues raised in discussions include questions on the extent to which artists are permitted to reinterpret history, and the degree to which certain portrayal of historical figures and events is dictated by politics rather than science.
 As a consequence of the controversy caused by this series, the Central Propaganda Department of the Chinese Communist Party began an analysis of "the accuracy with which historical figures are represented in television dramas".

+Historical Inaccuracies

+In Episode 6 of the CCTV version, to expedite the passage of the military budget, Emperor Meiji announced that he would henceforth eat only one meal a day.
+However, there is no primary Japanese source—such as imperial diaries, court archives, or contemporaneous government budgets—that confirms Emperor Meiji literally skipped meals to fund a ship.
+Moreover, a Google search reveals that this claim is predominantly found on Chinese websites, with no relevant content appearing in Japanese searches, and the articles date back to after 2003, following the broadcast of Towards the Republic.

+In the series, it is depicted that Emperor Meiji issued an edict to allocate all indemnity payments from the Treaty of Shimonoseki to education.
+In reality, the majority of these funds were primarily utilized for the expansion of Japan's land and naval forces, with only a minuscule portion allocated to education.
+If all the indemnity had been exclusively used for education, it would have been detrimental to Japan's future national policy of territorial expansion, rendering such a scenario clearly unreasonable and lacking in common sense.